-Colin and Maggie Beer approached the Churchill Trust several months ago, with the idea of setting up a perpetual legacy for their daughter Saskia, after she died unexpectedly, yet peacefully in her sleep at the age of 46 in February this year.
+Colin and Maggie approached the Churchill Trust with the idea of setting up a perpetual legacy for their daughter after she died unexpectedly, yet peacefully, in her sleep at the age of 46 in February 2020.

-The Saskia Beer Churchill Fellowship will be offered annually to national applicants from 2022 onwards, with the criteria to be focused on artisanal food production and/or small-scale farming innovation.
+The Saskia Beer Churchill Fellowship will support passionate food lovers like Saskia – be they cooks or chefs, farmers, growers, producers or entrepreneurs – to pursue innovative, artisanal, sustainable, regenerative and community focused approaches to food production.
 All Fellows will be required to publish a report and actively engage in disseminating their findings within the food industry when they return.

 The connections between the Churchill Trust and the Beer family began almost 50 years ago, with Colin Beer awarded a Churchill Fellowship in 1978 to study overseas developments in commercial game bird breeding and its tourist potential.